rayestu/ebook-formatter/README.md

 # ebook-formatter

-Turn a PDF book into a clean, reflowable EPUB that actually reads well on an e-reader (Kindle, Kobo, Apple Books, and so on) — instead of the tiny, unzoomable, page-locked mess you get from just renaming a PDF to `.epub`.
+Turn a PDF file into a clean, reflowable EPUB that actually reads well on an e-reader (Kindle, Kobo, Apple Books, and so on) — instead of the tiny, unzoomable, page-locked mess you get from just renaming a PDF to `.epub`.